 IFRS Advisory Council

-The IFRS Advisory Council is the formal advisory body to the IASB and the Trustees of the IFRS Foundation.
+The IFRS Advisory Council (Advisory Council) is the formal advisory body to the International Accounting Standards Board (the Board) and the Trustees of the IFRS Foundation.
 It consists of a wide range of representatives from groups that are affected by and interested in the Board's work.

-Click the 'Receive alerts' button below and subscribe to 'IFRS Advisory Council' alerts to receive free email alerts when there is news about the work of the IFRS Advisory Council (requires eIFRS registration).
+Click the 'Receive alerts' button below and subscribe to 'IFRS Advisory Council' alerts to receive free email alerts when there is news about the work of the IFRS Advisory Council (eIFRS Basic required).